maweigert/spimagine/README.md

 	volshow(data)       #render the data

-The GPU that is going to be used can be set like that (set that before any rendering)
+setting the GPU to be used:

     :::python
 	import spimagine
 	spimagine.setOpenCLDevice(1)  #optional: set the GPU to use

+or pout a  config file ".spimagine" in your home folder

+    #$HOME/.spimagine

+    OPENCLDEVICE = 1